josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🍉_Fulfilling_CPPCG_Protecting_IHL/🐼_policing_an_unknown.md

 ---

-## ⚖️ Equality impact and baseline securitisation
+## ⚖️ Equality Impact and Baseline Securitisation

 In this context, it must be stated clearly: